Locally normal subgroups of totally disconnected groups. Part I: General theory: Introduction

 \subsection{Background}

-Since the solution of Hilbert's fifth problem by Gleason, Montgomery--Zippin and Yamabe, connected locally compact groups are known to be subjected to a far-reaching structure theory, ensuring notably that they are all projective limits of connected Lie groups.
-This deep result extends the realm of Lie theory to all connected locally compact groups, thereby yielding a powerful machinery allowing for decomposition theorems and classification results.
+Since the solution of Hilbert's fifth problem by Gleason, Montgomery--Zippin and Yamabe, connected locally compact groups are known to have a far-reaching structure theory, ensuring notably that they are all projective limits of connected Lie groups.
+This deep result extends the powerful machinery of Lie theory to all connected locally compact groups, thereby yielding decomposition theorems and classification results.

-Since disconnected locally compact groups include all discrete groups, and hence all groups, it was believed for a long time that no meaningful structure theory could be developed beyond the connected or almost connected case.
-In fact, in the most extreme situation when the connected component of each element is a singleton --- the group is then called \defbold{totally disconnected} ---, for a long time the main known result was van Dantzig's theorem, which asserts that compact open subgroups exist and form a basis of identity neighbourhoods.
-While a rather rich and deep theory was developed for some special classes of \tdlc groups (profinite groups, reductive groups over local fields, $p$-adic analytic groups, \dots), the most general case remained notoriously intractable.
+In contrast, the solution of Hilbert's fifth problem yields no information about \defbold{totally disconnected} locally compact groups, that is, those in which the connected component of each element is a singleton.
+Understanding this case would go a long way towards an understanding of general locally compact groups because each general group is an extension of a totally disconnected group by a connected one.
+While a rather rich and deep theory was developed for some special classes of \tdlc groups (profinite groups, reductive groups over local fields, $p$-adic analytic groups, \dots), for a long time the only general result known was van Dantzig's theorem, which asserts that compact open subgroups exist and form a basis of identity neighbourhoods.
+Since the class of \tdlc groups includes all discrete groups, it seemed during this time that no meaningful structure theory could be developed beyond the connected or almost connected case.

-The situation changed in the mid 1990's, when G.Willis \cite{Willis94} opened a new perspective in the study of \tdlc groups by introducing the \defbold{scale function}, which measures the translation length of elements acting by conjugation on the set of compact open subgroups, endowed with a suitable metric.
-Results obtained in that direction show a strikingly high level of generality; they provide detailed information on individual elements of a \tdlc group $G$, and on some subgroups that are naturally associated to them ({tidy} subgroups, contraction groups, parabolic subgroups, etc.).
+Three developments over the last twenty years have changed the situation.
+First, new general results were obtained with the aid of the \defbold{scale function} , introduced by Willis in \cite{Willis94}.
+The scale function on the \tdlc group~$G$ measures the effect on compact open subgroups of conjugation by elements of $G$; it takes positive-integer values and is non-trivial only when $G$ is not discrete.
+The scale function and associated ideas elicit significant new features of general non-discrete \tdlc groups such as {tidy} subgroups, contraction groups, parabolic subgroups, {\it etc\/}. and have resolved several open questions.